The Roles, Risks, and Stages of Personal Injury Trials

 Appellate Courts Ruling

-If the plaintiff loses the appeal, the verdict for the defendant stands.
-This means the lower court’s judgment for the defendant is affirmed.
+If the plaintiff loses the appeal, the defendant’s verdict stands.
+This means the lower court’s judgment in favor of the defendant is affirmed.
 If the plaintiff wins the appeal, the trial court’s judgment is reversed or remanded, and a new trial is ordered consistent with the appellate court’s ruling.

 Personal Injury Plaintiff’s Lawyer